ServiceNow

 High Risk

-Target Position: Any mid-term additions must be priced at the same per-user rate and discount level as your original agreement — or better.
-Include an explicit “growth pricing” schedule in the order form that locks in the rate for additional fulfillers added during the term.
-Ensure the growth pricing is subject to the same 0% uplift as the base subscription.
+Target Position: Any mid-term true-up overages must be priced at the same per-user rate and discount level as your original agreement, subject to the same uplift cap (preferably 0%).

 04